May 29, 2021 | Criminal Defense

 Being arrested for a crime can be a traumatic experience.
 If you have never been under arrest, you may not know what to do.
-In this case, ask for a criminal defense lawyer and exercise your right to remain silent
+In this case, ask for a Cincinnati dui attorney and exercise your right to remain silent.

 It is important to mount a solid defense against criminal charges.
 A conviction will result in a criminal record.
 Having a criminal record can prevent you from owning a firearm, renting a home, or obtaining specific occupational licenses.
 It can impact your career choices and ability to find a job.
 Your criminal record could even prevent you from obtaining loans and receiving assistance with college tuition.